-Introduction to clinical lab.
+This course provides an introduction to the medical clinical lab.
 Concentration will be on precautions, medical and surgical asepsis.
-OSHA rules and regulations will be introduced.
-Introduction on use of microscopes will be included.
-Clinical application of vital sign skills will be stressed.
+OSHA rules and regulations will be introduced, along with an introduction in the use of microscopes.
+Clinical application of vital signs will be stressed.
 Clinical requirements are outcome based on competency.